What Is Degrowth? How It Will Easily Change The World For The Better

 The world’s population is predicted to hit 11 billion this century, while the Earth’s resources are depleting at a fast rate.

-Scientists are increasingly demanding our society add Degrowth methods to our arsenal of CO2 reduction tools to combat climate change.
+Scientists are increasingly demanding that our society incorporate degrowth methods into its arsenal of CO2 reduction tools to combat climate change.

 The Economy

-Is GDP (gross domestic product) is a tool used for measuring growth under these circumstances?
-There is an increasing call for the Human Development Index (HDI), or the social health index to be used as a measuring tool.
+Is GDP (gross domestic product) a tool used for measuring growth under these circumstances?
+There is an increasing call for the Human Development Index (HDI) to be used as a measuring tool for social health.

-In a Degrowth Society, economies will be localized as much as possible in the hope of lessening the negative environmental effects of capitalism.
+In a Degrowth Society, economies will be localized as much as possible in the hope of lessening the adverse environmental effects of capitalism.

 Degrowth economies are organized around a participatory democracy that increasingly ensures everyone’s basic needs are met while combating harmful growth and expansion.